Reporting littering from vehicles

 Is Report to EPA for littering from vehicles effective?

-- nearly 10,000 people registered to report littering from vehicles
+- over 57,000 people registered to report littering from vehicles

 What are the laws covering littering from a motor vehicle?